In French class during the month of May.

 Quand trois poules s’en vont aux champs,

-La première va devant.
+première va devant.

 3. Writing